aliuwho/CPSC-210-2019W2-Project/README.md

 huge impact on people, and I want to mitigate its impact on a developing brain.
 The initial games/activities I've selected are accessible in a console program, and they also help introduce creativity and responsibility in children.
+At the current stage, the project allows users to write & save stories (although not yet with persistence), as well as care for a pet.

 ####User Stories